Seth-Ab/class-Scheduler/README.md

 # NOTE:
 1. The merge_row_cells() function may not function completely function for the 'Instructors' Sheet, specifically the 'Staff' column.
-This is due to the fact that 'Staff' might overlap times as no proffesor is specified.
+This is due to the fact that 'Staff' might overlap times as no professor is specified.
 2. The main difference between compiled.py and remake.py is the conflict identification.
 This can be seen at the bottom of the 'List View' sheet in finalOutput.xlsx